 The Chimpanzees, slightly smaller in size share 98% of humans DNA and are found to be incredibly intelligent with the ability to understand and peak sign language.
 They inhabit most forest in western Uganda.
 You will have a chance to associate with them if you take a Uganda tour to Kibale National Park, Kuniyo Pabidi forest site near Murchison Falls National Park, as well as Ngamba Island chimpanzee Sanctuary on Lake Victoria.

 Five types of monkeys are found in Uganda including the colobus, guenons, baboons, patas and mangabeys.
 Some Guenon species are found every where in the country in addition to those found in the forest.
 Patas monkeys have a reddish brown coat, unlike the guenons grey coat and are restricted to northern Uganda in Kidepo and Murchison falls National Parks.

 Baboons are easily identified because of their size and long canine teeth, are easily adaptable and are the most wide spread primates in Africa.
 The black and white colobus monkey is the most viewable in the forest strata and in the river woodlands.

-A few of the primates in Uganda.
-Example the bushbaby and the potto are never seen by the tourists as they sleep during the day and are active at nite (nocturnal).
-There are guided nite walks at Kibale forest on which one can see these animals.
+A few of the primates in Uganda, for example the bushbaby and the potto are never seen by the tourists as they sleep during the day and are active at night (nocturnal).
+There are guided night walks at Kibale forest on which one can see these animals.